bigwiv/Biopython-cn/chr4.rst

-    might be ※evidence§ and the value might be ※computational (non-experimental).§ This is just a way to let the person who is looking at the feature know that it has not be experimentally (i.?e.?in a wet lab) confirmed.
+    might be ※evidence§ and the value might be ※computational (non-experimental).§ This is just a way to let the person who is looking at the feature know that it has not be experimentally (i. e. in a wet lab) confirmed.
 Note that other the value will be a list of strings (even when there is only one string).
 This is a reflection of the feature tables in GenBank/EMBL files.
 **.sub\_features**